Behavioural Adaptations Of A Giraffe

 Migration and Range Use: Following the Resources

 Giraffes are not strictly territorial animals.
 They show a nomadic lifestyle, constantly shifting their ranges in response to fluctuations in food and water availability.
 These movements are not random; they follow predictable patterns influenced by rainfall, vegetation growth, and the presence of predators.
-During dry seasons, giraffes may travel long distances to reach more favorable habitats, often congregating around remaining water sources.
+Now, during dry seasons, giraffes may travel long distances to reach more favorable habitats, often congregating around remaining water sources.
 Understanding their migratory patterns is crucial for conservation efforts, ensuring the protection of their habitats and corridors.

 Conservation Challenges and Future Outlook: Protecting the Gentle Giants